-This prospectus is part of a registration statement on Form S-3 that we filed with the United States Securities and Exchange Commission, or the SEC, using a "shelf" registration process.
-Under this shelf registration process, we may, from time to time, sell any combination of the securities described in this prospectus in one or more offerings up to an aggregate dollar amount of \$250,000,000.
+This prospectus is part of an automatic shelf registration statement that we filed with the Securities and Exchange Commission, or the SEC, as a "well-known seasoned issuer" as defined in Rule 405 under the Securities Act of 1933, as amended, or the Securities Act.
+Under this shelf registration process, we may, from time to time, sell any combination of the securities described in this prospectus in one or more offerings.
+There is no limit on the aggregate amount of the securities that we may offer pursuant to the registration statement of which this prospectus forms a part.
 This prospectus provides you with a general description of the securities we may offer.